 Ethnic Student ProgramsUSC is strongly committed to enhancing the quality of life for all students attending the university.
 Unusual efforts have been made to build on the cultural diversity present in our student body.
 These efforts are coordinated through departments within the Division of Student Affairs.
 This focus provides opportunities for cross-cultural experiences for all students and a chance to identify a broad range of support services to these specific ethnic minority groups.

-Programs and services offered include Faculty/Student Luncheon, Latino Floors, Latino Honor Society, La Posada, Latino Parent Association, Latino Orientation and the Chicano/Latino Graduation.
+Programs and services offered include the Latin American Independence Celebration, faculty/student spotlight luncheon, Latino Floors, Latino Honor Society, POWERTRIPS, La Posada, Latino Parent Association, Latino Orientation and the Chicano/Latino Graduation.
+Programs and services consider gender, class, religion/spirituality, bi/monolingual, continuing generations, sexual orientation and biracial/ethnic identities.

 El Centro Chicano is located on the third floor of the United University Church (UUC).
 For more information, contact (213) 740-1480 or visit www.usc.edu/student-affairs/elcentro.